Our vision is to be the accepted PAIONeer in sedation and anesthesia; helping advance patient care.

 Time from start of medication to start of procedure

 Time from end of procedure to fully alert

 * not part of label Claim

-Based on the results of preclinical and Phase I studies and in consultation with the FDA, PAION has started additional Phase I studies to further assess the abuse potential of remimazolam.
+Based on the results of preclinical and Phase I studies and in consultation with the Food and Drug Administration (FDA), PAION has started additional Phase I studies to further assess the abuse potential of remimazolam.
 Two aspects are being studied: if remimazolam could inappropriately be used as a knock-out cocktail in combination with alcohol and if it could be abused intranasally.
-The first trial, the intranasal administration of remimazolam "part 1" with twelve volunteers, was already successfully completed.
-Currently, the study with oral administration of remimazolam together with alcohol in about 40–50 volunteers is ongoing.
-The human abuse liability programm will be completed by the second part of the intranasal administration.
-Before conducting this study, interactions with the FDA are planned in the fourth quarter 2017.

-Conditional on successful study results and dependent on interactions with the FDA PAION currently expects to complete the human abuse liability program beginning of 2018. .
+Conditional on successful study results and dependent on discussions with the FDA, PAION currently expects to complete the human abuse liability program in the first half of 2018.

 A total of three Phase I (Japan), two Phase II (Japan and EU) and two Phase III (Japan) trials in general anesthesia have been completed.
 In the clinical program, specific attention was paid to hemodynamic stability, which addresses a current need in general anesthesia.
 Preclinical data had suggested that remimazolam may lead to a hemodynamic stability; this has been clinically confirmed.